 the best job descriptions attract candidates with a sense of purpose and build excitement to be part of the company's success.

-opportunities for administrative professionals will increase 22 percent by 2026, driven largely by growth in the medical field.
+opportunities for administrative professionals will continue to increase over the next 10 years, driven largely by growth in the medical field.

 6. choose your channels to find candidates

 There are many different routes in which an employer can go about finding candidates for open positions, but not all are going to be the right fit depending on your business's size, recruitment budget and hiring needs.
 This is especially true when hiring administrative assistants: You need to find someone who's not only right for your specific company, but someone you can truly rely on.

 If you've already posted the position to several job boards, asked current employees for referrals and are still coming up short, consider expanding your options by working with a professional staffing firm.
 Partnering with a staffing agency means getting access to a pool of prescreened, vetted candidates — a great path forward to mitigate the risk of making a bad (and costly) hire.